Bargaining Unit: At Will

 - Participates in formulating long-range planning goals.

-- Schedules work to meet long-range Divisional objectives and works with other departments to procure services and materials.
+- Schedules work to meet long-range Operations and Maintenance (O&M) Division objectives and works with other departments to procure services and materials.

 - Adapts and implements new maintenance technologies to existing facilities.